jness12/BioStatisticsAnalysis/Fish data.md

 -   Will the species of fish change in each region every year?

--   How many of each species do we have? by region?
+-   How many of each fish species do we have? by region?

 # Hypothesis